The Advisory Committee

 Deanne Nocetti is the great niece of Jack C. Hurliman.
 In 1991, she received a B.A. degree from the University of San Francisco (USF) where she played volleyball for four years.
 Immediately after graduation, Ms. Nocetti was appointed as Membership Director at USF’s Koret Health and Recreation Center which served a community of over 3,000 members.
 She was selected as volleyball coach at San Francisco State University, University of San Francisco and Sacred Heart Cathedral Preparatory.
 In 1995, Ms. Nocetti was hired as office manager and sales assistant for Newsweek magazine’s San Francisco Bureau.

 After several years at Newsweek, Ms. Nocetti and her family moved from the San Francisco area to the Sacramento area.
 She and her husband Ron are parents of four children.
-Ms. Nocetti continues to coach volleyball locally.
+Ms. Nocetti currently works part-time for an Accident Reconstruction company in Carmichael.

 Niki A. Calastas is the great niece of Jack C. Hurliman.
 She received her undergraduate degree from the University of California at Irvine and her M.A. degree from the University of Melbourne, Australia, where she is an inaugural member of the Alumni Council.
 Ms. Calastas is the Manager for the Economics Department at Monash University, overseeing faculty, staff, degree and course offerings for the University’s 7 International campuses.
 Prior to this role, Ms. Calastas served for eight years as the Administrative Director for the Public Policy Program at Stanford University.
 Niki and her family live outside of Melbourne, Australia.